Super Smash Flash: Reception

 Super Smash Flash garnered a mixed critical reception.
 Though initially reviewed positively, later reviews such as one on FlashGN found the game to be "lacking control", and "simply a buggy and flawed attempt at recreating one of the best fighting games of all time."
-Despite some poor reviews, Super Smash Flash earned a Newgrounds daily feature award, over 11 million views, and a four star rating, and later was categorized as making "Flash Portal History" for 2006.
+Despite some poor reviews, Super Smash Flash earned a Newgrounds daily feature award, over 11 million views, and a four star rating, and was later categorized as making "Flash Portal History" for 2006.
 The game has picked up several other minor awards.

-Super Smash Flash 2, though currently "a work in progress", has gained significantly more traction than its predecessor.
+Super Smash Flash 2, though currently "a work in progress", has gained much more traction than its predecessor.
 It was featured in GamesRadars "10 fan games that shouldn't be ceased or desisted" as #5 while still in its infancy.
-Shortly before the release of version 0.9b, one writer for the video gaming website Polygon opined that "There's a low-fi pixel art aesthetic and a sense of freedom that makes Super Smash Flash 2 more appealing to me than the real thing."
+Shortly before the release of version 0.9b, one writer for the video gaming website Polygon said "There's a low-fi pixel art aesthetic and a sense of freedom that makes Super Smash Flash 2 more appealing to me than the real thing."
 Super Smash Flash 2s demos maintain over 400,000 plays a day on McLeodGaming alone, and peaked at over 1 million daily plays on January 20, 2013.
 Notably, the game's work-in-progress v0.9a demo was featured as an indie game at the worldwide Super Smash Bros. tournament Apex 2013, and returned the following two years with subsequent updates.